Xomega-Net/Xomega.Docs/docs/tutorial/2-search/3-custom-result.md

 ## Implementing custom result fields

-The generated `ReadListAsync` method will have a LINQ query over our entities, where you will see the commented placeholders to implement between the `CUSTOM_CODE_START` and `CUSTOM_CODE_END` marker comments, as highlighted below.
+The generated `ReadListAsync` method will have a LINQ query over our entities, where you will see the commented *TODO* placeholders to implement between the `CUSTOM_CODE_START` and `CUSTOM_CODE_END` marker comments.
+We will provide a custom implementation for these fields, which reads it from the related `CustomerObject`, as shown below.

 ```cs title="SalesOrderService.cs"
 public virtual async Task<Output<ICollection<SalesOrder_ReadListOutput>>>